 - Threat: Small populations, potential declining genetic health.

 In 2020, devastating wildfires burned tens of thousands of acres of eastern Washington sage-grouse habitat.
 Habitat loss is the single greatest threat to this species and is exacerbated by the immediate threat of wildfire.
-Full impacts to grouse populations may be unknown until spring 2021, but WDFW estimates that recent wildfires may reduce the number of threatened greater sage-grouse by 30 to 70 percent, bringing the statewide population dangerously low.
+Full impacts to grouse populations may not not be known for 2 to 3 years, but WDFW estimates that recent wildfires may eventually reduce the number of greater sage-grouse by 30 to 70 percent, bringing the statewide population dangerously low.
 Surviving birds are more vulnerable to predators and winter conditions.

 Our Conservation Efforts